Quakers in Africa: Tanzania

 The first Quakers moved to Tanzania from Kenya to look for land, which they found on the border of the Serengeti Game Reserve.
-Subsequent missionary activity from East Africa Yearly Meeting increased membership, with service projects aimed at agricultural training - popularly known as the “Lord’s acre plan”.
+Subsequent missionary activity from East Africa Yearly Meeting increased membership, with service projects aimed at agricultural training—popularly known as the "Lord's acre plan".
 Due to political pressures, many Kenyans left Tanzania in 1978, with Tanzania Yearly Meeting of Friends being founded as a separate organisation in 1980.

 Kyela Monthly Meeting of Friends (Southern Tanzania) was founded as a worship group when a local man (Barnabas Mwaihojo) read about Quakers on the internet, which led to him setting up meetings in three local villages.
 These have now grown in number, with nine meetings in the southern region of Tanzania.
 Quakers now have the following meetings in the south: Kyela Friends Church, Muaya, Mbeya, Tunduma, Sumbawanga, Iringa and many others coming up.
 Daresalaam Friends church has grown well and strong in the city of Daresalaam.
 Mwanza town has three Friends Meetings.
 Roria Friends churches along the lake region have also been growing strongly.
 The Yearly Meeting headquarters is based in Mugumu Serengeti region of Tanzania.

 Burundi

-One of the original missionaries from the USA who first planted the Friends Church in Kenya, Arthur Chilson, and his wife Edna, left Kenya to found the Evangelical Friends Church in Burundi in 1934, which was to be run on more evangelical theology, in line with Evangelical Friends International.
+One of the original missionaries from the US who first planted the Friends Church in Kenya, Arthur Chilson, and his wife Edna, left Kenya to found the Evangelical Friends Church in Burundi in 1934, which was to be run on more evangelical theology, in line with Evangelical Friends International.
 All foreign missionaries to Burundi were expelled in 1980, and Eglise Evangelique des Amis du Burundi (Evangelical Friends Church Burundi) now exists as an independent Yearly Meeting run by Burundians, affiliated to Evangelical Friends International.

+Burundi has the second largest population of Friends in Africa with around 47,600 members.

 Rwanda

 Eglise Evangelique des Amis au Rwanda was founded by three missionaries, George Morris, Willard Ferguson and Doris Ferguson, who had been serving in Burundi.
 Unusually for the Society of Friends, the Friends Church in Rwanda practices water baptism.

+Rwanda is home to approximately 6,000 Friends as of 2017.

 Democratic Republic of Congo

 There are two groups of Friends worshipping in the Democratic Republic of Congo.
 The Communaute des Eglise Evangelique au Congo (Community of Evangelical Church of Congo) are evangelical, programmed Friends affiliated to Evangelical Friends International, formed from missionaries from Burundi in 1981.
 They still remain a part of Evangelical Friends Church Burundi rather than being a separate Yearly Meeting.

 A completely separate, and much smaller, unprogrammed meeting exists in Kinshasa, with a membership of about 50.

+In total, the DRC had 4,220 Friends as of 2017.